-Iconic made a profit in the 2024 financial year of £418,948 (restated 2023 profit of £4,558,623), which is largely attributable to the writing back of creditor balances.
+Iconic made a loss in the 2024 financial year of £246,052 (restated 2023 profit of £4,558,623), which is largely attributable to administration costs being partially offset by the writing back of creditor balances.
 See Note 16 to the financial statements for more information on the prior period adjustment.